Dheeraj19865/Shopping/README.md

-Sure, here are the details you can add to your README file for the ShoppingList project on GitHub:

 **ShoppingList Project**

 This project demonstrates the use of an `ArrayList` to create a simple shopping list application in Java.
 It allows users to: